-- 7.29 The ongoing review of the Council's constitution and decision-making processes has continued during 2022/23 and this work will continue during up to 2024.
-The review to date has introduced changes to Cabinet, Executive Member and Officer delegation, a refresh of the Financial Regulations and Procurement and Contract procedure Rules; a review of the Scrutiny function around pre decision making and policy development; update to the Council's decision-making arrangements including the forward plan and report templates and report writing. - 7.30 All elements of the constitution will have been reviewed by 2024.
-The review is

-- being overseen by the Governance and Constitution Review Committee with the opportunity for all Councillors to be involved in the construct of any changes. - 7.31 New Member and Executive Development Programmes have been delivered that have informed by the needs of Members and focus on their development, training and support requirements from both a corporate and personal Councillor perspective.
-A newly elected Councillor induction programme was introduced in 2021 and has been subject to annual review and refresh to best meet the needs of those new to the Councillor role.
+- 7.35 The ongoing review of the Council's constitution and decision-making processes has continued during 2023/24.
+The review to date has introduced changes to Cabinet, Executive Member and Officer delegation, a refresh of the Financial Regulations and Procurement and Contract procedure Rules; a review of the Scrutiny function around pre decision making and policy development; update to the Council's decision-making arrangements including the forward plan and report templates and report writing. - 7.36 The Council's new Monitoring Officer has reviewed work undertaken to date and has since expanded the scope of this review to encompass the form, content and style of the entire Constitution to ensure sector best practice is embedded, with a particular focus on clarity, consistency and robustness of controls, whilst maintaining agility of decision-making.
+All elements of the constitution will have been reviewed by 2024.
+The review is being overseen by the Governance and Constitution Review Committee with the opportunity for all Councillors to be involved in the construct of any changes. - 7.37 New Member and Executive Development Programmes have been delivered that have informed by the needs of Members and focus on their development, training and support requirements from both a corporate and personal Councillor perspective.
+The Council has a newly elected Councillor induction programme which is subject to annual review and refresh to best meet the needs of those new to the Councillor role. - 7.38 The form and content of development programmes take account of national sector best practice with ongoing engagement with the Local Government Association (LGA), Centre for Governance and Scrutiny (CfGS) and similar sector forums to ensure training is appropriate, whilst ensuring all Councillors have access to and are engaged in regional and national networks, again ensuring best practice and knowledge are shared.

-8 Significant Governance Issues
+8. Significant Governance Issues